Applied Materials (NASDAQ:AMAT) Updates Q2 2022 Earnings Guidance

-Applied Materials (NASDAQ:AMAT) updated its second quarter 2022 earnings guidance on Wednesday.
+Applied Materials (NASDAQ:AMAT) issued an update on its second quarter 2022 earnings guidance on Wednesday morning.
 The company provided earnings per share (EPS) guidance of $1.750-$2.050 for the period, compared to the Thomson Reuters consensus estimate of $1.940.
 The company issued revenue guidance of $6.05 billion-$6.65 billion, compared to the consensus revenue estimate of $6.38 billion.

-Several research firms have recently issued reports on AMAT.
-Susquehanna reiterated a hold rating and issued a $160.00 target price on shares of Applied Materials in a research note on Monday.
-Deutsche Bank Aktiengesellschaft upped their target price on shares of Applied Materials from $170.00 to $180.00 and gave the stock a buy rating in a research note on Wednesday, December 15th.
-Mizuho upped their target price on shares of Applied Materials from $161.00 to $178.00 in a research note on Thursday, January 13th.
-KeyCorp began coverage on shares of Applied Materials in a research note on Tuesday, January 25th.
-They issued a sector weight rating for the company.
-Finally, Berenberg Bank upped their target price on shares of Applied Materials from $160.00 to $205.00 in a research note on Tuesday, January 18th.
-Seven analysts have rated the stock with a hold rating and nineteen have given a buy rating to the company’s stock.
-According to data from MarketBeat.com, the company currently has an average rating of Buy and an average target price of $166.80.
+Applied Materials (NASDAQ:AMAT) last announced its quarterly earnings data on Tuesday, February 15th.
+The manufacturing equipment provider reported $1.89 EPS for the quarter, topping the consensus estimate of $1.85 by $0.04.
+Applied Materials had a net margin of 27.10% and a return on equity of 55.38%.
+The company had revenue of $6.27 billion during the quarter, compared to the consensus estimate of $6.16 billion.
+During the same quarter last year, the firm posted $1.39 EPS.
+The company’s quarterly revenue was up 21.5% on a year-over-year basis.
+As a group, equities research analysts predict that Applied Materials will post 8.15 EPS for the current fiscal year.

-The business also recently declared a quarterly dividend, which will be paid on Wednesday, March 16th.
-Stockholders of record on Wednesday, February 23rd will be given a $0.24 dividend.
-This represents a $0.96 annualized dividend and a dividend yield of 0.68%.
-The ex-dividend date of this dividend is Tuesday, February 22nd.
-Applied Materials’s dividend payout ratio is presently 14.98%.
+A number of equities research analysts have recently commented on the company.
+Deutsche Bank Aktiengesellschaft lifted their target price on Applied Materials from $170.00 to $180.00 and gave the stock a buy rating in a research note on Wednesday, December 15th.
+UBS Group lifted their target price on Applied Materials from $150.00 to $160.00 and gave the stock a neutral rating in a research note on Thursday, February 17th.
+Mizuho boosted their price objective on Applied Materials from $178.00 to $180.00 and gave the company a buy rating in a research note on Thursday, February 17th.
+Barclays boosted their price objective on Applied Materials from $150.00 to $165.00 and gave the company an equal weight rating in a research note on Wednesday, January 12th.
+Finally, Morgan Stanley boosted their price objective on Applied Materials from $150.00 to $160.00 and gave the company an equal weight rating in a research note on Wednesday, December 15th.
+Nine research analysts have rated the stock with a hold rating and nineteen have assigned a buy rating to the stock.
+According to data from MarketBeat.com, the stock currently has an average rating of Buy and a consensus target price of $170.62.

-In other news, CEO Gary E. Dickerson sold 300,000 shares of Applied Materials stock in a transaction dated Wednesday, December 1st.
+In other Applied Materials news, CEO Gary E. Dickerson sold 300,000 shares of the company’s stock in a transaction that occurred on Wednesday, December 1st.
 The stock was sold at an average price of $152.79, for a total value of $45,837,000.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-0.37% of the stock is owned by insiders.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+0.37% of the stock is owned by corporate insiders.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in AMAT.
-Morgan Stanley grew its stake in shares of Applied Materials by 36.1% during the 2nd quarter.
-Morgan Stanley now owns 5,498,783 shares of the manufacturing equipment provider’s stock valued at $783,027,000 after purchasing an additional 1,458,640 shares during the period.
-Eagle Capital Management LLC bought a new stake in shares of Applied Materials during the 2nd quarter valued at about $4,052,000.
-Toroso Investments LLC grew its stake in shares of Applied Materials by 57.4% during the 4th quarter.
-Toroso Investments LLC now owns 31,743 shares of the manufacturing equipment provider’s stock valued at $4,995,000 after purchasing an additional 11,574 shares during the period.
-Integrated Wealth Concepts LLC grew its stake in shares of Applied Materials by 35.9% during the 4th quarter.
-Integrated Wealth Concepts LLC now owns 8,706 shares of the manufacturing equipment provider’s stock valued at $1,370,000 after purchasing an additional 2,300 shares during the period.
-Finally, Autumn Glory Partners LLC bought a new stake in shares of Applied Materials during the 4th quarter valued at about $337,000.
-Institutional investors own 77.06% of the company’s stock.
+Hedge funds have recently made changes to their positions in the business.
+Monolith Advisors bought a new stake in Applied Materials in the fourth quarter valued at approximately $25,000.
+Zullo Investment Group Inc. bought a new stake in Applied Materials in the fourth quarter valued at approximately $116,000.
+Schonfeld Strategic Advisors LLC bought a new position in shares of Applied Materials during the fourth quarter valued at approximately $227,000.
+Autumn Glory Partners LLC bought a new position in shares of Applied Materials during the fourth quarter valued at approximately $337,000.
+Finally, EverSource Wealth Advisors LLC bought a new position in shares of Applied Materials during the fourth quarter valued at approximately $494,000.
+Hedge funds and other institutional investors own 77.05% of the company’s stock.

 Applied Materials Company Profile